ZAF07/noak-queuing-system/README.md

 > Note: To view and interact with the interactive version of the section, checkout the **main branch**: `git checkout main`

+**To run**

+1. Clone the repository into your local machine
+2. Simply run `node index.js` at the root of the project

 ## Background

 **You are working on an online queuing system for clinics that only accept walk-in patients.
 Through this system, walk-in patients can now queue online and receive real-time updates to their waiting time.
 Unlike appointments, patients who queue online cannot select their preferred time slots – the system helps them secure a spot in the queue and provides real-time updates to their waiting time based on their queue status.**